GopeedLab/docs/docs/dev-extension.md

 - `scripts`: `Pay attention!` This is the configuration of the Gopeed extension activation event.

   The `onResolve` event configured in the sample project will be triggered when parsing tasks.
-The `matches` field is used to match the URL created by the task.
+The `match.urls` field is used to match the URL created by the task.
 If the match is successful, the script file specified in the `entry` field will be executed.
 In the example of the scaffolding project above, it is configured to match `*://github.com/*` and then run the `dist/index.js` file.
 Therefore, when we enter a `https://github.com/hello` link, it is matched and then triggers the execution of the extension script.
 The content of the script will be explained in detail later.

   > The matching rules are consistent with the matching rules of Chrome extensions, which can be referred to [here](https://developer.chrome.com/docs/extensions/mv3/match_patterns/)
   >